Find out what you can do in your home, your church, your community and your annual conference to help stop climate change.

 All creation is the Lord’s, and we are responsible for the ways in which we use and abuse it.
 Water, air, soil, minerals, energy resources, plants, animal life, and space are to be valued and conserved because they are God’s creation and not solely because they are useful to human beings.
 God has granted us stewardship of creation.
 We should meet these stewardship duties through acts of loving care and respect.
 (Social Principles, ¶ 160)

-We call for sound stewardship of the earth and environmentally friendly lifestyles that preserve creation for the benefit of present and future generations.
-United Methodist Women's environmental advocacy responds to this call.
+United Methodist Women calls for sound stewardship of the earth and environmentally friendly lifestyles that preserve creation for the benefit of present and future generations.

 Get involved in our environmental work: